 The SJ-EC range of compact scales manufactured by A&D are suitable for any environment where space is limited.
 These scales feature a small, stainless steel pan that is easy to clean and can be used for weighing cooking ingredients and spices such as cinnamon and star anise in bakeries, as well as coffee, sugar and tea in coffee shops and baristas.
 The SJ-EC range is trade approved for selling products by weight.

 The WBW washdown scale features durable IP-66 rated housing and a stainless steel weighing pan for easy cleaning and operation in wet environments.
 WBW scales are portable and compact in design, suitable for weighing batches of ingredients in bakeries and home catering businesses.
 The WBW range also includes a series of WBW-M scales that are trade approved for selling food products commercially by weight.

 Kern's FKT bench scale comes with touchscreen operation and sensitive backlit display that is easy to read and operate.
 FKT scales come with a unique mixing and recipe recall and weighing features that are essential in pressured kitchen environments.
 These scales feature a stainless steel weighing pan and built-in checkweighing software for accurate ingredient weighing.
 EC class III trade approvals are available with some models.

 Astro compact scale - Adam Equipment

-Adam Equipment's Astro range of comapct scales is ideal for accurate portion control in restaurants and food outlets.
+Adam Equipment's Astro range of compact scales are ideal for accurate portion control in restaurants and food outlets.
 These scales can easily fit on crowded workstations and can be stacked and stored away with ease.
-The Astro is a small digital scale suitable for weighing small amounts of baking ingreidents such as flour, butter and sugar and cooking spices.
+The Astro is a small digital scale suitable for weighing small amounts of baking ingredients such as flour, butter, sugar and cooking spices.